Membership of the NT Environment Protection Authority

 Dr John Chapman completed his PhD in Organic Chemistry at the University of Sydney and subsequently obtained a diploma in environmental studies at the Macquarie University.

-Dr Chapman brings over 30 years experience in the field of ecotoxicology having worked in the Office of Environment and Heritage and its predecessors (formerly known as the State Pollution Control Commission, then Environment Protection Authority to Department of Environment and Conservation, to more recently the Office of Environment and Heritage).
-During this time, he has been involved in research, supervision and management and has produced numerous reports and advice in the area of chemicals and the impacts of contamination on the environment.
+Dr Chapman brings over 30 years' experience in the field of ecotoxicology and environmental protection having worked in the New South Wales Office of Environment and Heritage (OEH) and its predecessors.
+He is currently an Honorary Scientific Fellow with OEH.
+During this time, Dr Chapman was involved in ecotoxicology research, supervision and management and has produced numerous reports and advice in the area of chemicals and the impacts of contamination on the environment.
+Dr Chapman was involved in developing the toxicant guidelines for the Australian & New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000) and is on the team for the current revision of these guidelines.
+He currently undertakes occasional consulting in ecotoxicology and honorary work with OEH.

 Ms Janice van Reyk